Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Discussion

-Although our framework uses both direct and indirect estimations, CCSMs provide only simplified similarity structures.
-While this can be enough for some tasks, for tasks that require denser class similarity matrices, the network-based (structural) approach can be used instead (rich representation, no samples).
-We focused on supervised training on mini-ImageNet.
-To improve the generalizability, we provided additional results on CIFAR100, some partial results on other datasets (CIFAR10, COCO, ImageNet) and other supervised tasks (\emph{e.g.} object detection, segmentation) in Appendices \ref{appendix_cifar} and \ref{appendix_otherdatasets}.
-We also described how to extend our framework to consider self-supervised (DINOv2 \cite{bib:oquab2023dinov2}) and text-image (CLIP \cite{bib:radford2021learning}) tasks in App. \ref{appendix_contrastive}.
-We focused on relatively accurate networks, and ignored networks struggling to learn.
-To provide additional insights, we compare a ``good'' and a ``bad'' ViT in Appendix \ref{appendix_bad}.
-Although differences in their perception occur, the results show that similarity is important even for inaccurate models.
+Our main paper presented the core framework formulation and evidence on supervised training on Mini-ImageNet.
+For interested readers, the supplementary material provides additional analyses that broaden the perspective on the reported results and further support the main findings.
+As we focused on supervised training on mini-ImageNet, which could limit generalizability, we provided additional results on CIFAR100 and partial results on CIFAR10, COCO, ImageNet and other supervised tasks (\emph{e.g.} object detection, segmentation) in Appendices \ref{appendix_cifar} and \ref{appendix_otherdatasets}.
+These results corroborated our main findings.
+We described how to extend our framework to self-supervised (DINOv2 \cite{bib:oquab2023dinov2}) and text-image (CLIP \cite{bib:radford2021learning}) tasks in App. \ref{appendix_contrastive}.
+While we use cosine similarity as a simple scale-invariant measure, due to its functional relevance in works \cite{bib:filus2025ecml,bib:nayak2019zero, bib:filus2024similarity}, other measures are also possible.
+Our additional analysis with standard distances such as Mean Squared/Absolute Errors on SAI(NCSM,SCSM) for Mini-ImageNet presented in Appendix \ref{appendix_wordnet_accuracy} showed similar overall trends, though with less pronounced differences between networks, likely due to the limitations of distance-based measures in high-dimensional settings.
+As we focused on relatively accurate networks, and ignored networks struggling to learn, to provide additional insights, we additionally compared a ``good'' and a ``bad'' ViT in Appendix \ref{appendix_bad}.
+The results showed that though differences in their perception occur, similarity is still an important driver even for inaccurate models.
+We also provide visualizations and more detailed equations for our framework and term dictionary in Appendix \ref{appendix_materials}.